Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Image source: Drupal

-• Finding experienced Drupal developers can be difficult.
-In Stack Overflow’s 2022 developer survey, Drupal ranked last as a framework that developers wanted to work with.
+Cons: Finding experienced Drupal developers is difficult.
+In Stack Overflow’s 2022 developer survey, Drupal ranked low among frameworks developers want to work with, and upgrades often require complex manual migrations.

 9. Joomla

-Joomla is a monolithic, open-source CMS that positions itself as the middle ground option for open-source website development, as it’s generally more versatile than WordPress and more user-friendly than Drupal.
+Joomla is a monolithic, open‑source CMS positioned as a middle‑ground option—more versatile than WordPress, more user‑friendly than Drupal.

 undefined